newpatiente2e/docs/docs/25-form-recognizer-studio/40-label-data.md

 # Label your data

-In your project, there will be five documents, four of the documents will have an associated purple dot to indicate the documents have been analyzed and labeled.
+In your project, there are five documents, four of the documents have a purple dot to indicate the documents have been analyzed and labeled.
 The fifth document needs to be analyzed and labeled.

 ## Video introduction to labeling forms with Form Recognizer